FilipLorin/DnD5eVault/Rules/Modules/Class Features/Eldritch Invocations.md

 You can breathe underwater, and you gain a swimming speed equal to your walking speed.

 You can also cast _[water breathing](https://dnd5e.wikidot.com/spell:water-breathing)_ without expending a spell slot.
-You regain the ability to do so when you finish a long rest.
+You regain the ability to do so when you finish a [[long rest]].

 ## Gift of the Ever-Living Ones
 Source: Xanathar's Guide to Everything